page contents

 • Choose a place in your home for practicing and for keeping your instrument.

-• Assemble your instrument carefully, and check for the allignment of the keys.
+• Assemble your instrument carefully, and check for the correct allignment.

 • A music stand is very beneficial for practicing.
 There are foldable metal music stands available that are very affordable.

 • Practicing more often for short periods is better than a couple of long sessions a week.
-Aim to practice 10 minutes a day 3 or 4 times a week.
+Aim to practice 15 -20 minutes a day, at least 3 or 4 times a week.

-• When students are finished practicing, a woodwind player needs to swab out their instrument when they are finished practicing, and put it away in its case carefully.
-Be sure to take the reed off your mouth piece, and put the reed in a reed holder.
+• When students are finished practicing, a woodwind player needs to swab out their instrument and put it away in its case carefully.
+Be sure to take the reed off of your mouth piece, and put the reed in a reed holder.

-• Brass students need to use the water key, and put their instrument and mouth piece away in the case carefully.
+• A brass student needs to use the water key, and put their instrument and mouthpiece away in the case carefully.

 .